 Another Honda Fail:

 Below: I had to pull the Pilot Jet to clean it out; it’s a black plastic “plug” under the idle-set screw.
-It slip-fits in this hole, held in place only by friction provided by TWO O Rings.
+It slip-fits in this hole, held in place only by friction provided by one O Ring?.
 Note the dust around the edge of the hole – attracted by carburetor vacuum.
 Hmmmmm.

 Note the pencil on the left pointing to the upper O Ring groove.
 No O Ring!
 The right hand pencil points to the lower O Ring – there as it should be.
 This generator engine came from the Honda factory like this, the carb has never been opened up before.

-This missing O Ring allowed tiny dust particles to eventually get sucked into the carb past the pilot jet housing and this plugged up the tiny fuel holes in the carburetor body.
-Note the dust that had accumulated in the upper O Ring groove…Hard to clean out the clogged fuel ports even with a 36 gauge copper wire.
+This missing O Ring would have impeded tiny dust particles from eventually getting sucked into the carb past the pilot jet housing and this plugged up the tiny fuel metering jet holes in the carburetor body.
+Note the dust that had accumulated in the upper O Ring groove…Hard to clean out the clogged fuel ports in the carb body, even with a 36 gauge copper wire.

-Cause: Poor Quality Control at Honda.
-They failed to install that O Ring.
+Cause: Either poor engineering or Quality Control at Honda.
+They failed to install a second O Ring in the grove provided.
 No one noticed.
 It took a while for dirt to infiltrate past that point and plug up the carb.
 Of course you cannot buy just the O Ring from Honda, you need to buy the whole jet assembly or a complete gasket set for the carb.
 A 5 cent O Ring from the auto parts store (and detailed cleaning) fixed it.
 This problem would have probably cost $150 to get fixed at the Honda dealer.

 Not impressed.
-Great Honda marketing, crappy Quality Control.
+Great Honda marketing, crappy engineering or Quality Control.